 3. De we need COVID-19 vaccinations?

 ALL TRIP PARTICIPANTS MUST BE FULLY VACCINATED AGAINST COVID-19, WITHOUT EXCEPTION!
 CURRENTLY, CUBA REQUIRES PROOF OF NEGATIVE TEST FOR COVID-19 WITHIN 72 HOURS OF ARRIVAL, AND A FURTHER TEST ADMINISTERED AT HAVANA AIRPORT UPON ARRIVAL.
 ALL ARRIVING PASSENGERS MUST HAVE A RESERVATION AT A B&B AND ARE REQUIRED TO QUARANTINE UNTIL CLEARED BY MINSAP (THE CUBAN MINISTRY OF HEALTH).
 CURRENTLY THIS IS TAKING 2 OR 3 DAYS.
-ON SEPTEMBER 6, 2021, CUBA'S MINISTRY OF TOURISM ANNOUNCED THAT IT WILL BEGIN REOPENING TO TOURISM ON NOVEMBER 15, WHEN IT IS ANTICIPATED THAT AT LEAST 90 PERCENT OF CUBANS WILL HAVE BEEN VACCINATED.
-DEPENDING ON CIRCUMSTANCES, IT ALSO PLANS TO END THE REQUIREMENT FOR A PCR TEST TO BE GIVEN UPON ARRIVAL IN HAVANA AIRPORT AND FOR A QUARANTINE PERIOD THEREAFTER.
-IT HAS ANNOUNCED THAT IT WILL RECOGNIZE INTERNATIONAL VACCINATIONS CARDS, WHICH SUGGESTS IT MAY REQUIRE SUCH VACCINATIONS OF ALL VISITORS.
+CUBA REOPENED TO TOURISM ON NOVEMBER 15 (WHEN ABOUT 75 PERCENT OF THE POPULATION WAS FULLY VACCINATED AGAINST COVID), AND IS ON TARGERT TO HAVE 100 PERCENT OF ITS POPULATION VACCINATED BY YEAR'S END.
+ARRIVING TRAVELERS MUST SHOW PROOF OF VACCINATION AND/OR A NEGATIVE PCR TEST TAKEN WITHIN THE PREVIOUS 72 HOURS.

 4. Is it advisable to get any other vaccinations?